TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     the built-in ``PROJECT()`` command called in the top-level `<projectDir>/CMakeLists.txt`_ file..

-The following `cache varaibles` are defined for every TriBITS project:
+The following `cache variables` are defined for every TriBITS project:

   .. _${PROJECT_NAME}_TRIBITS_DIR: